Welcome to the 2018 National Primary Care Academic Clinical Fellow conference 12-13th April, hosted by the University of Oxford.

 If you are interested in attending please contact firstname.lastname@example.org to join our mailing list, providing your name, email and job title.
 This will help us in the planning stages and also allow us to keep you updated with further information on the conference, including call for papers and registration.

-We are delighted to already have confirmed the following fantastic keynote speakers and workshop leads.
-More will follow so watch this space for details.
+We are delighted to be welcoming the following fantastic keynote speakers and workshop leads and thank them all for supporting the conference.
 Details of their talks will be posted closer to the event.

 Professor Robbie Foy

 Robbie is Professor of Primary Care at the Leeds Institute of Health Sciences and a General Practitioner in inner-city Leeds.

 His field of work, implementation research, aims to inform policy decisions about how best to use resources to improve the uptake of research findings by evaluating approaches to change professional and organisational behaviour.

 He was formerly a Clinical Senior Lecturer (Newcastle University) and an MRC Training Fellow in health services research (Universities of Edinburgh and Aberdeen).
 He also trained as a public health physician.